ShueiYang/Nasa-project/README.md

-# Nasa Mission Control Project

-Nasa project learning on the Backend Node.js from ZTM.
+Nasa project focusing on the Backend Node.js from ZTM.

-Working on Express, Mongoose and MongoDB to connect to the frontend with React.js
+Working on Express, Mongoose and MongoDB to connect to the frontend with React.js, and first time using continous integration with github Action workflow and Docker.